Front Lever Progression For Powerful Body And Popping Abs

 Positioning:

-Position yourself like in a tuck vertical hold.
+Position yourself the same as in a tuck vertical hold.

 Upward movement: